saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```

 ### Cert Manager
 Not having HTTPS/SSL is an absolute 'no go'.
 Mainly of security but also because it is nowadays so easy (and free) to get an SSL cert thanks to Let's Encrypt.
-It comes with one downside, your SSL certs can very quickly expire.
+It comes with one downside; your SSL certs can very quickly expire.
 To get rid of that we are using a cert manager (with certbot).
 Also checkout my [article]({{ site.baseurl }}/letsencrypt/) I wrote about this.

 ##### Install CRUDs
 First we gonna install some CRUDs.